python/steering-council/updates/2019-04-23_steering-council-update.md

 ### Governance

-> Seek consensus among contributors and the core team before acting in a formal capacity
+> Seek consensus among contributors and the core team before acting in a formal capacity,
 > Act as a "court of final appeal" for decisions where all other methods have failed.

 - Established a weekly SC meeting cadence (Tuesdays 3-4pm US West Coast time).